I currently work for Oracle in Cambridge.

-I previously worked in research at ORL and the University of Cambridge Computer Laboratory, and in product development at Virata, Marconi and BAE Systems.
-I am interested in the psychology of programming, computer security, and functional programming.
+I previously worked in research at ORL and the University of Cambridge Computer Laboratory; in product development at Virata, Marconi and BAE Systems; as a senior lecturer at the Royal School of Signals.

 I have a BA and a PhD in computer science, both from the University of Cambridge.